23 Food Storage Guidelines That Will Blow Your Mind

 Bananas

-Bananas are best stored at room temperature on the counter or in a pantry until they become ripe.
-Once they are ripe with lots of spots, putting them in the refrigerator can help slow down the overripeness.
+Bananas can be stored at room temperature on the counter or in a pantry until they become ripe.
+Once they’re ripe with lots of spots, putting them in the refrigerator can help slow down the overripeness.

 Honey

-Honey can last indefinitely if it is stored properly.
-But, it will start to crystallize, so please store your honey in smaller containers, preferably mason jars.
-You can set the jars outside in the sun to naturally restore the honey back to its original state.
+Honey can last indefinitely if it’s stored properly.
+It will start to crystallize over time, so please store your honey in smaller containers, preferably mason jars.
+You can set the jars outside in the sun to restore the honey to its original state.
+I have had 1/2 gallons of plastic honey jars split over time; it was just a little crack, but it was a mess to clean up.

 Nuts

-Nuts can last for months, or even years, if they are stored properly.
+Nuts can last for months or even years if they’re stored properly.
 The best way to store nuts is in an airtight container in the freezer.
+I use my FoodSaver with pint-size bags and then put them in the freezer.

 Berries